spillerrec/cgCompress/README.md

 Changes the image compression format.
 Replace XXX with the file extension of the wanted format, e.g. "png".

     --quality=X
 Provides a file-size/compression-time trade-off.
 A value of 0 means maximum compression, while higher values will be faster, at the cost of potentially higher file-sizes.
-Currently 1 is the fastest value.
+Currently 1 is the fastest value which is also the default.

 ### Option - operations